 - Midge head net & midge repellent (June to September)

-- Toothpaste, toothbrush, shower gel
+- Toothpaste, toothbrush, biodegradable shower gel/soap

 - Small-medium microfibre travel towel

 - Swimming costume if you fancy a swim